Privacy: United States

+In the United States, more systematic treatises of privacy did not appear until the 1890s, with the development of privacy law in America.
 Although the US Constitution does not explicitly include the right to privacy, individual as well as locational privacy may be implicitly granted by the Constitution under the 4th Amendment.
 The Supreme Court of the United States has found that other guarantees have penumbras that implicitly grant a right to privacy against government intrusion, for example in Griswold v.
 Connecticut and Roe v.
 Wade.
 Dobbs v.
 Jackson Women's Health Organization later overruled Roe v.
 Wade, with Supreme Court Justice Clarence Thomas characterizing Griswold's penumbral argument as having a "facial absurdity", casting doubt on the validity of a constitutional right to privacy in the United States and of previous decisions relying on it.
 In the United States, the right of freedom of speech granted in the First Amendment has limited the effects of lawsuits for breach of privacy.
 Privacy is regulated in the US by the Privacy Act of 1974, and various state laws.
 The Privacy Act of 1974 only applies to federal agencies in the executive branch of the federal government.
 Certain privacy rights have been established in the United States via legislation such as the Children's Online Privacy Protection Act (COPPA), the Gramm–Leach–Bliley Act (GLB), and the Health Insurance Portability and Accountability Act (HIPAA).

 Unlike the EU and most EU-member states, the US does not recognize the right to privacy of non-US citizens.
 The UN's Special Rapporteur on the right to privacy, Joseph A. Cannataci, criticized this distinction.

 Conceptions of privacy

 Privacy as contextual integrity

-The theory of contextual integrity defines privacy as an appropriate information flow, where appropriateness, in turn, is defined as conformance with legitimate, informational norms specific to social contexts.
+The theory of contextual integrity, developed by Helen Nissenbaum, defines privacy as an appropriate information flow, where appropriateness, in turn, is defined as conformance with legitimate, informational norms specific to social contexts.